Revance-Therapeutics-Inc/Contracts/URL_NEW.md

 It specifies the guarantees about a provided data set and expectations concerning data product access.

 ### This Contract
 * This contract describes the keys and values expected in the URL data contract.
-It is divided in multiple sections.
+It is divided in multiple sections: Metadata, Dataset & Schema, Stakeholders, Roles, Concequences, and Automation.
 Each section contains a [YAML](https://www.redhat.com/en/topics/automation/what-is-yaml) file followed by definitions for its keys.

 ## Metadata
 This section contains general information about this Data Contract.